dataflake/dataflake.docbuilder/docs/usage.rst

   is ``index``.

-* ``--fallback-css=<PATH>``: Optional path to a CSS file used for styling converted ReST output generated from the :term:`setuptools` ``long_description`` package option.
+* ``--fallback-css=<PATH>``: Optional path to a CSS file used for styling converted ReST output generated from the `Setuptools` ``long_description`` package option.
 The ``long_description`` value is used as a fallback if no full Sphinx documentation can be found.